Submission Guidelines

 • Methods: Your description of methods should provide details of the procedures used to create the dataset, including how data was collected, measurement devices, experimental design, data acquisition and processing, etc.

 • Content description: Your dataset description should describe the resource in detail, outlining the structure of files, file formats, and a description of what the files contain.
-Where appropriate, please include summary statistic (e.g. sample size, time period of the study, etc)
+Where appropriate, please include summary statistics (e.g. sample size, time period of the study, etc)

-• Acknowledgements: You can acknowledge any people who helped with the research but are not credited co-authors.
+• Acknowledgements: You can acknowledge people who helped with the research but are not credited co-authors.
 Include any information on funding.

 • Conflicts of interest: Include a statement on any potential conflicts of interest.
 If no authors have conflicts of interest, please include: “The author(s) have no conflicts of interest to declare.”